We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Exercise can improve blood flow and overall health, potentially improving sperm quality.
-Some studies suggest that getting regular exercise may improve sperm quality or count, though more research is needed to explain why.

 It is also important to eat a healthful, balanced diet.
 Research has linked some foods with lower sperm health.
 These foods include processed meats, trans fats, soy products, and high fat dairy products.

 However, most research has found only a correlation — not a causal relationship — between these foods and lower sperm counts.